LukeNeedham/VocabDrill/README.md

 # TODOs:

-I think the whole `VocabGroup` should be removed.
-Each word should belong to a language.
 Each word pair can have tags, and you can filter by tags.
-Each tag has a colour, similar to vocab group colour

 You can search by tags, and also group by tags.
 Group by uses the same UI (book items) as vocab groups do currently